Walker Sands’ 2018 Future of Retail Report – The New Era of Online Commerce

 - Amazon is expanding beyond traditional retail.
 There’s plenty of excitement surrounding Amazon’s foray into new industries.
 In fact, more than a third of consumers (35 percent) would use Amazon to fill prescription orders online.
 Wondering what’s driving this growth?
 Look no further than the speed and simplicity consumers have become accustomed to.
 Sixty-one percent of consumers cite the ability to ship quickly as a top reason they turn toward Amazon for prescriptions.
 Meanwhile, 43 percent enjoy an easier ordering process due to Amazon’s access to customer information.

-The commerce experience isn’t as cut and dry as it once was.
+The commerce experience isn’t as cut and dried as it once was.
 New technology has set the stage for a connected lifestyle in which consumers can research and make purchases more easily than ever before.
 As competitors look to carry over that ease and convenience to other industries, retailers must be prepared to do the same.

 To learn more about this new age of commerce and how you can cater to the lifestyles of today’s consumers, download the full Walker Sands 2018 Future of Retail here.
 And check back for the second installment of our three-part blog series.